pymupdf/PyMuPDF/docs/document.rst

     .. method:: close()

       Release objects and space allocations associated with the document.
 If created from a file, also closes *filename* (releasing control to the OS).
-Explicitely closing a document is equivalent to deleting it, `del doc`, or assigning it to something else like `doc = None`.
+Explicitly closing a document is equivalent to deleting it, `del doc`, or assigning it to something else like `doc = None`.

     .. method:: xref_object(xref, compressed=False, ascii=False)